getodk/xforms-spec/_sections/120-entities.md

 - Property names follow the same rules as form field names ([valid XML identifiers](https://www.w3.org/TR/xml/#NT-Name))

 The set of all Entity Properties defined across all forms that populate a specific Dataset define that Dataset’s schema.
 New properties can be introduced by forms that create or update Entities.

+### Multiple Entity declarations in a form

+*Added in spec version 2025.1.0*

+Any [container](.#glossary:~:text=Container) in a form definition MAY directly include at most one Entity declaration.
+Nested containers MAY also each directly include at most one Entity declaration.

+Clients of this spec MUST associate each `entities:saveto` binding with the nearest ancestor container that has an Entity declaration.
+If no ancestor container has an Entity declaration, the form is invalid.

+If an `entities:saveto` binding is declared within a repeat, the nearest ancestor container that has an Entity declaration MUST be that repeat or a descendant group of that repeat.
+If the nearest ancestor container with an Entity declaration is outside the repeat, the form is invalid.

+If an Entity declaration's associated `saveto`s are in a repeat, each node reference in an Entity-level expression (`label`, `create`, etc) MUST resolve to a single unambiguous node for each repeat instance.
+For example, references in a parent `repeat` or `group` and references in a child `group` are acceptable but references in a child or sibling `repeat` are not.